 Reference List text

 The text in the reference list has its own format.
+Create the reference list text as a “New style”.
+The font is Georgia 11 with Align Left.
 Different from other styles the text should have single line spacing and the space before the text should be 6 pt and 18 pt after the text.
 The reason for the spacing is so that you only need to change the row once to get a correct looking reference list.
-Create the reference list text as a “New style” according to the following measurements:
+In the paragraph window in Identation – Special – Hanging should have 1,2 cm.
+This means that the next line in the reference will have an automatic indentation.